 Shop Chaise Lounge:

 You can also buy chaise-style sofas all by their lonesome.
 Now, while you might not want a chaise to be the only source of seating in your living room, they can be a great add-on if someone in your family really likes to lounge.
-Usually designed with one arm and a shaped half back, one or two people can sit upright in a chaise, but they’re really meant to be used fully reclined.
+One or two people can sit upright in a chaise, but their asymmetrical backs work better when you fully recline.
 In style they can range from ornate antiques to more subdued midcentury inspired designs, which means they can make a fun accent for your space.
 But as the kid who couldn’t get comfy without sticking her feet out (and always got kicked off the sofa for it), I’ll say that chaises can actually be a really practical addition to your living room, too.

 Don’t Skip The Loveseat